 This will enable your app to be discovered through Windows store and Bing.
 Users can now search for your app by name, and by category.

 To enable Applinking and link your App to Search results, add applinks.org markups to webpages that you want to link your app to.

 The markup includes your app ID, package name, and launch protocol.
-How to: Link your app to search results using Applinks.org markups
+For details, see How to: Link your app to search results using Applinks.org markups.

 Ensure your markups are implemented and tested properly.
-How to: Markup Implementation and Test Resources
+For details, see How to: Markup Implementation and Test Resources.

 Enable URI activation support for your windows app for deep linking.
-URI Activation
+For details, see URI Activation.